 - The 1960s were revolutionary in so many ways!
 Men's fashion took a turn for the brighter, with pieces like tie-dye T-shirts and vividly printed tops, adding new depth to otherwise neutral wardrobes.
 The British Invasion brought more than just great music to the country - it also introduced men to an entirely new world of fashion, including slim-fit pants, skinny ties, nipped-in shirts, and the understated yet eye-catching Nehru collar.
 Later in the decade, men began to wear the popular bell-bottom pant as well.

-- disco-influenced fashion.
+- The 1970s were the very definition of peace, love, and disco-influenced fashion.
 Nothing was off limits, from extra-wide flared pants and excruciatingly bright, patterned shirts to sparkly fabrics and shoes with brow-raising platforms.
 Easily one of the most memorable decades in men's fashion, the 70s offered men a decidedly costume-like wardrobe.
 It's important to note, however, that disco dancing was a major pastime and thus it made sense that the clothing would follow suit.

 - The 1980s were a mixed bag of ostentatious looks that, at the end of the day, might best be described as too much.
 Excess was the name of the game, from the brightest colors (influenced in great part by hit television program Miami Vice) to the most popular athletic brands (such as Nike, made even more popular than ever by Michael J. Fox's character, Marty McFly, in Back to the Future).
 Even preppy looks were extreme - pink argyle sweaters and penny loafers (complete with a penny, naturally) were favorites!